gonicus/clacks/doc/start.rst

 .. warning::

   In the current version, it is only possible to do an *active* join.
-The former GOsa client *incoming* mechanism is currently beeing implemented and not usable right now.
+The former GOsa client *incoming* mechanism is currently being implemented and not usable right now.

 Joining is easy::